This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 350° F (177° C).

-- Using a hand mixer, mix together butter and sugar in a medium-sized bowl until well blended.
-Add flour, cornstarch, and salt and mix until combined.
+- In a medium bowl, use a hand mixer to beat the butter and sugar until smooth.
+Add the flour, cornstarch, and salt, and mix until fully combined.

-- Press the dough firmly into a lightly buttered 5-inch baking dish using your fingertips or the back of a spoon.
+- Press the dough firmly into a lightly buttered 5×5-inch baking dish using your fingers or the back of a spoon.

-- Bake 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool, about 20 minutes.
+- Bake for 18-20 minutes, until lightly golden.
+Set aside to cool.

-- Peel, core and slice the apples into ¼-inch slices or chunks.
-Place them in a medium-sized bowl and sprinkle them with lemon juice to help keep them from turning brown.
+- Peel, core, and slice the apples into 1/4-inch thick slices or chunks.
+Place them in a bowl and toss with lemon juice to prevent browning.

-- In a small bowl, stir together the flour, sugars, and cinnamon.
-Blend in the softened butter using a fork and mix until combined.
+- In a bowl, stir together flour, granulated sugar, brown sugar, and cinnamon.
+Add softened butter and mix with a fork until crumbly.
+Sprinkle the topping evenly over the apples.

-- Spoon the topping over the apples and place the baking dish on a baking sheet.
-Bake for 55-60 minutes, until the filling is bubbly and the topping is golden.
+- Place the baking dish on a baking sheet.
+Bake at 350°F (177°C) for 55–60 minutes, until the filling is bubbly and the topping is golden.

 Notes